Best bike brands: Bicycle companies we trust

 British brand Boardman was founded by former pro cyclist and hour record holder Chris Boardman.
 It sells affordable bikes with quality specs across road, gravel, MTB and hybrid categories as well as electric and kids' bikes.

 In 1924, Ottavio Bottecchia was the first Italian to win the Tour de France, leading the race from start to finish.
-The bike brand that bears his name sells a wide range of bikes and electric bikes across all the riding genres.
+The bike brand that bears his name sells a wide range of bikes and electric bikes across all riding genres.

 Based in Koblenz, Germany, Canyon sells direct to consumers worldwide, allowing it to offer impressive value.
-Its top tier CFR race bikes are among the most affordable pro-level bikes available.
+Its top-tier CFR race bikes are among the most affordable pro-level bikes available.

-Cervélo specialises in aerodynamic high performance bikes across a range of disciplines.
+Cervélo specialises in aerodynamic high-performance bikes across a range of disciplines.
 Its high spec road bikes have been ridden to victory in a multitude of races, including multiple Tours de France.

 With a history in road racing going back as far as 1960, Cinelli now sells a wide range of road, gravel and urban bikes in carbon as well as its signature steel frames, some still hand built in Italy.